nextstrain/pathogen-repo-guide/ingest/README.md

 The rules directory contains separate Snakefiles (`*.smk`) as modules of the core ingest workflow.
 The modules of the workflow are in separate files to keep the main ingest [Snakefile](Snakefile) succinct and organized.

+The `workdir` is hardcoded to be the ingest directory so all filepaths for inputs/outputs should be relative to the ingest directory.

 Modules are all [included](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#includes) in the main Snakefile in the order that they are expected to run.